ludiosarchive/electron-repair/README.md

 - increase `font-size` and `line-height` slightly
 - remove its `letter-spacing` adjustments

-This repository is CC0-licensed and can be used as a template for patching other annoying Electron programs.
+This repository is CC0-licensed and can be used as a template for customizing other Electron programs.

 ## Usage